Special Weather Statement issued for White Pine County by NWS - News Break

 Special Weather Statement issued for White Pine County by NWS

-Effective: 2021-06-27 14:00:00 PDT Expires: 2021-06-24 14:00:00 PDT Urgency: Expected Severity: Minor Certainty: Observed Target Area: White Pine County SIGNIFICANT WEATHER ADVISORY FOR EAST CENTRAL WHITE PINE COUNTY UNTIL 200 PM PDT At 120 PM PDT, Doppler radar was tracking a strong thunderstorm 14 miles southeast of Schellbourne, moving east at 15 mph.
-Wind gusts of 45 to 55 mph and pea size hail will be possible with this storm.
-This storm will remain over mainly rural areas of east central White Pine County.alerts.weather.gov
+Effective: 2021-06-27 14:00:00 PDT Expires: 2021-06-24 13:30:00 PDT Urgency: Expected Severity: Minor Certainty: Observed Target Area: White Pine County SIGNIFICANT WEATHER ADVISORY FOR NORTH CENTRAL WHITE PINE COUNTY UNTIL 130 PM PDT At 1243 PM PDT, Doppler radar was tracking a strong thunderstorm 13 miles southwest of Cherry Creek, moving south at 15 mph.
+Half inch hail, brief heavy rains, and wind gusts 40 to 50 mph will be possible with this storm.
+Locations impacted include Cherry Creek.alerts.weather.gov